“Went to a party

 Grant Riddall, the fastest man this side of the moon, brings his car home for yet another crushing victory.
 Securing the Procar title with it.
 Parker and Janik complete the podium.
 With Hlavac taking a strong 4th finish.

 I nurture a heavily battered beemer home in 18th.
 Plenty of disillusions gained and in dire need of someone to fund what will doubtlessly be a heavy repair bill.
-Heck, I do not even have a towel to throw in left.
+Heck, I do no longer have a towel to throw in.

 Full broadcast of the race is HERE.
 Still worthwhile watching.